A multiple-scales framework for branched channel filters: Particle model derivation

 \section{Particle model derivation}

 We now consider the behaviour of individual spherical particles moving through the device in the main channel, $(\hat{x}, \hat{y}) \in [0,L] \times [0, h_1]$.
-We suppose for simplicity that the only force acting on the particles is fluid drag, which we assume has quadratic form.
-Writing $\mathbf{F} = m \boldsymbol{a}$ for a particle, we have that
+We suppose for simplicity that the only force acting on the{a} particle is fluid drag, which we assume has quadratic form{which has quadratic dependence on the velocity due to the high speed of the flow \citep{benchaita1983erosion}}.
+We have that{follow \cite{VigoloTJunction} to establish a force balance for each particle, given by} $\mathbf{F}{\hat{\mathbf{F}}} = m \boldsymbol{a}{\hat{\boldsymbol{a}}}$ , but significantly reduce the complexity by removing all forces other than drag.
+In doing this, we write

-where $\hat{\boldsymbol{x}}_p = (\hat{x}_p (\hat{t}), \hat{y}_p (\hat{t}))$ is the particle position, $a$ and $\rho_p$ denote the particle radius and density respectively, $\hat{\boldsymbol{u}} = (\hat{u}, \hat{v})$ is the flow velocity, and $C_D$ is a drag coefficient (see, for example, \cite{benchaita1983erosion}).
+where $\hat{\boldsymbol{x}}_p = (\hat{x}_p (\hat{t}), \hat{y}_p (\hat{t}))$ is the particle position, $a$ and $\rho_p$ denote the particle radius and density, respectively, $\hat{\boldsymbol{u}} = (\hat{u}, \hat{v})$ is the flow velocity, and $C_D$ is a drag coefficient (see, for example, \cite{benchaita1983erosion}).
 We release a particle at the inlet, $\hat{x}=0$, with position $\hat{y} = \hat{y}_0$ and assume that it has initial velocity given by the inlet flow velocity,

 We assume particle collisions with the walls are perfectly elastic, and model the ricochet effect via a simple bounce condition, \textit{i.e.,} angle of incidence $=$ angle of reflection, giving

 where $\cdot|^-$ means before the collision and $\cdot|^+$ means after the collision has occurred.